confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream-as-select.md

 The retention specified in milliseconds in the backing topic.

 If `RETENTION_MS` isn't set, the retention of the input stream is used.
+But in the case of inheritance, the CREATE STREAM declaration is not the source of the RETENTION_MS value.

 In join queries, the `RETENTION_MS` value is taken from the left-most stream or table.

 You can't change the retention on an existing stream.
-To change the retention, you must drop the stream and create it again.
+To change the retention, you have these options:

+- Drop the stream and the topic it's registered on with the DROP STREAM and DELETE TOPIC statements, and create them again.
+- Drop the stream with the DROP STREAM statement, update the topic with `retention.ms=<new-value>` and register the stream again with `CREATE STREAM WITH (RETENTION_MS=<new-value>)`.
+- For a stream that was created with `CREATE STREAM WITH (RETENTION_MS=<old-value>)`, update the topic with `retention.ms=<new-value>`, and update the stream with the `CREATE OR REPLACE STREAM WITH (RETENTION_MS=<new-value>)` statement.

 ### TIMESTAMP